Best Time to Visit Paris: Season-by-Season Guide (2026) Skip to content

 Seasonal Temperature Overview

-Spring (March–May): 5–20°C with gradual warming.
-March arrives cool; May reaches pleasantly warm.
-Summer (June–August): 17–26°C with occasional heatwaves pushing above 30°C. The warmest, most stable season.
-Autumn (September–November): 7–23°C with steady cooling through the season.
-September retains summer warmth; November becomes quite cold.
-Winter (December–February): 3–9°C with consistent cold.
-December slightly milder; January coldest.
+Spring (March–May): 5–20°C, warming gradually.
+March arrives cool; May turns pleasantly warm.
+Summer (June–August): 17–26°C, with the occasional heatwave above 30°C. The warmest and most stable season.
+Autumn (September–November): 7–23°C, cooling steadily.
+September keeps summer’s warmth; November turns properly cold.
+Winter (December–February): 3–9°C, consistently cold.
+December runs slightly milder; January is the coldest.
 Snow is possible but rare.

 Rainfall and Wet Weather Planning